randomblts/react/README.md

 ### 23. Custom Hook
 A custom hook in React is a JavaScript function that starts with the prefix "use" and follows the rules of the Hooks API.
-Custom hooks allow you to extract and reuse stateful logic in functional components, making your code more modular and easier to maintain.
+Custom hooks allow you to extract and reuse stateful logic in function components, making your code more modular and easier to maintain.
 To consume this custom hook, just call `const id = useUniqueId()`.

 ```javascript